Speaking

 Long (150 words)

-Scott Vandehey is a front-end architect and CSS specialist in Portland, Oregon with over 20 years experience building scalable user interfaces.
+Scott Vandehey is a front-end architect and CSS specialist in Portland, Oregon with over 20 years of experience building scalable user interfaces.
 His specialty is refactoring large code bases for maintainability and performance, and helping teams define best practices and workflow around CSS development.
 Between his education in graphic design and his experience working alongside programmers, he bridges the gap between design and development.